 Randy Russell, Freeman School District

-The 3 “Ships” - RelationShips, LeaderShip and PartnerShips - will help you improve your relationships, develop your leadership skills and capacity, and assist you in developing more meaningful partnerships for the school board and superintendent.
-The 3 “Ships” will help you become closer as a team, develop your leaderships skills as a team, and strengthen your public-private partnerships with your community.
+The 3 “Ships” - RelationShips, LeaderShip, and PartnerShips - will help you improve your relationships, develop your leadership skills and capacity, and assist you in developing more meaningful partnerships for the school board and superintendent.
+The 3 “Ships” will help you become closer as a team, develop your leadership skills as a team, and strengthen your public-private partnerships with your community.

 2020 Healthcare Trends/Being a Smart Shopper

 2020 Healthcare Trends: This presentation will educate you on what is happening in Healthcare.
 We will dive into Wellness in the Workplace, the shift from Fee-For-Service to Value-Based-Care, and what is shaping the future of Healthcare.
 We will explore some of the newest trends that people are using to stay on top of their health.